Patternslib/Patterns/docs/designer/parameters.md

 </button>
 ```

-In very rare situations it might happen that a a known boolean argument
+In very rare situations it might happen that a known boolean property
-has the exact same name as an enum value for another argument.
+has the exact same name as an enum value for another property.
 In that case it
 will be treated as a boolean option.

 ## Cascading configuration